CSEmbree/makemain/README.md

 The user will be prompted for a permanent author name but this can be skipped.
 To add a permanent author later can be done with either a fresh `sudo make install` or by just running the script `sudo sh setup.sh`.

-Essentially, `makefile` compiles makemain and `setup.sh` creates a wrapper script called `mm` (placed in `/usr/local/bin/` - hence the sudo) that calls makemain whenever the user wants to run mm.
+Basically, `makefile` compiles makemain and `setup.sh` creates a wrapper script called `mm` (placed in `/usr/local/bin/` - hence the sudo) that calls makemain whenever the user wants to run mm.
 This level of indirection allows us to setup preferences like a permanent author name.

-An optional `sudo make debug` will compile makemain and prints our what is going on under the hood for testing.
+An optional `sudo make debug` will compile makemain for testing such that it prints out what is going on under the hood when creating a file.